Counting the Farne Island puffins

 Once the puffin numbers are recorded, the rangers can tell if there has been a growth or decline of the colony.
 This information is fed into national data that helps monitor trends and gives an indication of what can be done to help the puffin species survive.

 Puffins have traditionally thrived on the Farnes, due to our protection of the birds, good sources of food, a lack of ground predators and the availability of suitable nesting areas.
-In May 2018, rangers were concerned that the puffin population had been hit by a long, harsh winter and low food supplies.
-Initial figures showed there were fewer puffins coming from outlying islands, however, they were pleased to discover this was not the picture across the Farnes.
+In June 2019, rangers were concerned that the puffin population would be affected by heavy rainfall.
+On 13 June at least 300 young puffins died when 5in (12cm) of rain fell on the islands in just 24 hours.
+However, the rangers were pleased to discover that this has not had a significant impact on population numbers across the Farnes.

 A ranger's view